 Shortly after reports of the death of the general appeared, President Donald Trump posted an image of the American flag on his Twitter page without commenting on it.

-Together with Suleymani, the leader and founder of the Iraqi Shiite militant Kataib Hezbollah, Abu Mahdi al-Muhandis, was killed.
-According to the United States, Kataib Hezbollah is closely associated with the Iranian Islamic Revolutionary Guards Corps (IRGC) and has repeatedly received Iran’s help and support, which it used to attack coalition forces.
+Together with Suleimani, the leader and founder of the paramilitary Iraqi Shiite group Kataib Hezbollah, Abu Mahdi al-Muhandis, was killed.
+According to the US, Kataib Hezbollah is closely associated with the Iranian Islamic Revolutionary Guards Corps (IRGC) and has repeatedly received Iranian assistance and support, which it used to attack coalition forces.

 There are also reports that a number of leaders of the group were captured by the US military in Baghdad, but there is no confirmation of this information yet.

 Tehran summoned a representative from the Swiss Embassy, who represents US interests in Iran, to protest over the outbreak of war in neighboring Iraq.

 Ayatollah Ali Khamenei threatened the United States with terrible revenge for the murder of Suleimani and declared a three-day mourning in the country.

 Iranian Foreign Minister Javad Zarif called the incident an extremely dangerous and stupid escalation: "The United States is responsible for all the consequences of its robbery adventurism."

 A few hours after the death of Soleimani, senior adviser to Iranian President Hassan Rouhani issued a warning on Telegram: “Trump, with his adventure, dragged the United States into an extremely dangerous situation in the region.
 Anyone who crosses the red line must be prepared for the consequences. "